Bloomberg-Beta/Manual/README.md

 So, why not just share our practices, our operating manual.
 Then others can suggest changes, ask questions, or just read it and save time.
 Few things are so precious as the time of an entrepreneur -- we want entrepreneurs to spend less of time raising money, more of it on your product, or (maybe even) with friends and family.

+We believe the rewards to being open are worth the cost.
+Trust is the foundation for our approach -- anything that enables founders to know us better speeds the building of trust.

 ## What we want

 We want every company we back or create to have a shot at being extraordinary, and as many as possible to live up to that promise.